-Many people wish there were a way to make their pill-shaped behemoth less obvious by blending them into the surrounding landscaping area.
+Many people wish there were ways to make their pill-shaped behemoth less obvious by blending them into the surrounding landscaping area.

-Fortunately, you can paint your propane tank.
+Fortunately, it’s possible – because you can paint your propane tank in a shade you like to match the surrounding.
 However, to paint the tank and make it look like a decor piece, you should consider a few things first.

-Be sure to avoid using any dark colors, as the ability of dark colors to absorb heat can cause the propane to overheat and expand and even increase the pressure inside the tank.
-So you will need colors like silver, light gray, or white.
+Be sure to avoid using any dark colors on your gas tank, as the ability of dark colors to absorb heat can cause the propane to overheat and expand and even increase the pressure inside the tank.
+So it’s best to use colors like silver, light gray, or white.

 Why Do You Need to Paint a Propane Tank?